This great article ran over at AdWeek last week and we liked the case study it highlighted enough to quote it here:

 Utilizing Brightedge’s proprietary Data Cube product, she discovered which search terms were already leading people to the client’s website.
 She found that they ranked quite high in Google searches for preventative care and family health insurance, among other terms.

 So she went about crafting content around these topics, but found that optimizing headlines for Facebook posts aren’t quite the same as optimizing for Google.
 Carver said that the first question she asked her colleagues, before developing content, was “Would you click on this?”
 Instead of taking a keyword-heavy approach that Google enjoys, the creative focus was around a catchy image with a short, powerful headline.

 The results for the health insurance client were quite positive.
 Carver said they did use paid social, but the entire campaign cost roughly $1000 — and posts got thousands of views, with hundreds of click-throughs.

-Carver talked about how SEO tactics may be similar, but they can’t really be directly applied on Facebook and Twitter:
+Carver has met and discussed extensively with many companies like Yeah Local about how SEO tactics may be similar, but they can’t really be directly applied on Facebook and Twitter:

 It’s finding a way to insert that keyword or relevant term in a headline that would still drag people to click, but not that you’d necessarily use for SEO purposes. … You’re still looking at that keyword, but that’s not going to be the best SEO link ever.
 It’s a balance.
 It’s more about being as interesting as you can while still using your keyword.